 Are there any pieces of art particularly important to you as a creator that laid the foundation for EDEN?

-How do you differentiate between the identities of EDEN and Jonathan Ng?
+How do you differentiate between the identities of EDEN and Jonathon Ng?

 EDEN: This is something I’ve been thinking about a lot recently.
 In terms of how something that kind of struck me, Donald Glover said, “One more Gambino thing then it’s over.”
 There’s a relief and freedom with that.
 Is EDEN this ever transforming thing around myself.
 Should it reflect however I feel, bend, and evolve as a person?
 Or does EDEN stay as the identity of EDEN, and should I change when I change?
 The person I was three years ago is a lot different to who I am now, so should EDEN change?
 Is EDEN then more EDEN than now?